 The new procurement paradigm isn't about hiring more people in the procurement department but building intelligent systems that grow with the company.

-Hungarian businesses that invest in intelligent procurement automation today will enjoy competitive advantages tomorrow.
+Companies that invest in intelligent procurement automation today will enjoy competitive advantages tomorrow.
 They won't just save costs – they'll establish strategic superiority.
 The question is: when your company scales, will you be prepared?
 Because growth itself is success, but poor scaling is a recipe for failure.